Last Updated on November 21, 2018

-Long thoracic Nerve [C5, C6, C7]
+Long Thoracic Nerve [C5, C6, C7]

-Originates from roots of C5, C6 and C7 and supplies serratus anterior.
-C5 root also gives branch to phrenic nerve.
+Originates from roots of C5, C6, and C7 and supplies serratus anterior.
+C5 root also gives branch to the phrenic nerve.
 The long thoracic nerve is derived from C5, C6, and C7 roots immediately after their emergence from the intervertebral foramina.
 The long thoracic nerve crosses the first rib and then descends through the axilla behind the major branches of the plexus.
 It innervates the serratus anterior muscle.

 Phrenic nerve [C3, C4, C5]

 The phrenic nerve arises from C3, C4, and C5 root levels, although chiefly from the C4 nerve root.
 It crosses the anterior scalene from lateral to medial and extends into the thorax between the subclavian vein and artery.